a2stuff/a2d/res/notes/testplan.md

 * Launch DeskTop.
 Open a volume window containing a folder.
 Open the folder window.
 Note that the folder icon is dimmed.
 Close the volume window.
 Open the volume window again.
 Verify that the folder icon is dimmed.
 * Launch DeskTop.
 Open a volume window.
 In the volume window, create a new folder F1 and open it.
 Note that the F1 icon is dimmed.
 In the volume window, create a new folder F2.
 Verify that the F1 icon is still dimmed.
 * Launch DeskTop.
 Open a volume window containing a file and a folder.
 Open the folder window.
 Drag the file to the folder icon (not the window).
 Verify that the folder window activates and updates to show the file.

 * Launch DeskTop.
 Open a volume window containing a folder.
 Open the folder.
-Verify that the folder appears as dimmed.
-Position the window partially over the dimmed folder.
-Move the window to reveal the whole folder.
-Verify that the folder is repainted cleanly (no visual glitches).
-* Launch DeskTop.
-Open a volume window containing two folders (1 and 2).
-Open both folder windows, and verify that both folder icons are dimmed.
-Position folder 1's window partially covering folder 1's and folder 2's icons.
-Activate folder 1's window, and close it.
-Verify that the visible portions of folder 1 repaint (not dimmed) and folder 2 repaint (dimmed).
-* Disable any acceleration.
-Launch DeskTop.
-Open a volume window containing a folder with a long name.
-Double-click the folder to open it.
-Verify that when the icon is painting as dimmed that the dimming effect doesn't extend past the bounding box of the icon, even temporarily.

-* Launch DeskTop.
-Open a volume window containing a folder.
-Open the folder.
 Close the folder's window.
 Verify that it animates into the volume icon, which becomes selected.
 * Launch DeskTop.
 Open a volume window containing a folder and a sub-folder.
 Open the folder.
 Open the sub-folder.
 Close the sub-folder's window.
 Verify that it animates into the the folder icon, which becomes selected.